Germany

 Nuclear

-In April 2023 the last nuclear power plant was disconnected from the German grid.
+In April 2023, the last nuclear power plant was disconnected from the German grid.
 Due to the gas crisis, the end date was postponed from 31 December 2022 to 15 April 2023.
 The shutdown provides investment certainty for renewables and paves the way to a truly sustainable electricity system.
-In the first month after the closure of the last nuclear plant, no effect on electricity prices was observed and experts assume that over the remainder of 2023 solar and wind will compensate for two thirds of the demand, and reduced exports to France for the remaining amount of nuclear electricity (Storch, 2023).

 Industry

-The industry sector in Germany emitted 164 MtCO2e in 2022, about a fifth of Germany’s total emissions.
+The industry sector in Germany emitted 155 MtCO2e in 2023 and accounted for approximately one fifth of Germany’s total emissions (UBA, 2024d).
+Around 80% of the sector’s total emissions in 2023 came from steel, petrochemical, cement, and chemical production (Kędzierski, 2024).
 The sector's emissions declined rapidly in the 1990s.
-Since the 2000s, this decline has slowed, with fluctuations mostly driven by the overall economic climate, rather than climate policy.
+Since the 2000s, this decline slowed, with fluctuations mostly driven by economic factors rather than by climate policy.

-In 2022, many industries decreased production as a result of the high gas price, and emissions fell by 10%, overachieving the sector target for the year by 13 MtCO2e.
-The effect of energy efficiency measures or other structural changes that would reduce emissions in the long term is potentially small (Expertenrat für Klimafragen, 2023b).
-To get on a target pathway to climate neutrality, the industrial sector would need to reduce fossil energy consumption much faster, and electrify processes at much greater speed (ibid).
-By 2030, the climate change law foresees an annual limit of 119 MtCO2e for industry, which would be exceeded based on the forecast of UBA(Federal Environment Agency, 2023).
+The potential impact of improved energy efficiency measures and other structural changes that would reduce emissions in the long term is minimal (Expertenrat für Klimafragen, 2023).
+To achieve the 2030 target and get on a pathway towards climate neutrality, the industrial sector needs to reduce fossil energy consumption much faster and electrify processes at much greater speed (ibid).

-As a reaction to the COVID and energy crisis, governments of large economies, such as the USA and China, have implemented programmes to improve the competitiveness of their industries on the global market.
-Germany, where export industries are a big part of the economy, seems under pressure to follow along, and indeed already in the past has supported energy intensive industry on its territory though a range of exemptions and subsidies (exemption from the renewable energy levy, free allocation in the EU-ETS, contracts for differences, etc).
+As a reaction to the dual COVID and energy crises, governments of large economies, such as the US and China, have implemented programmes to improve the competitiveness of their domestic industries on the global market.
+Germany, where export industries are central to the economy, seems under pressure to follow suit, and has previously - and continues to - support its energy intensive industry though a range of exemptions and subsidies.
+State support for the sector includes exempting industry from the renewable energy levy, reducing the electricity tax rate, reserving free allocations in the EU ETS, and introducing “Carbon Contracts for Difference” (CCfDs) in 2024.

-The government has the challenge to ensure a stable economy in the short term, while transitioning to a zero-carbon sector in the long term in a just manner.
-The subsidies to industries come at a high cost for public budgets and have in the past over proportionally affected households.
-Other measures, such as a robust regulatory framework that supports a long-term vision of transitioning and decarbonising the sector, alleviating bureaucratic challenges and efforts against the shortage of skilled workers, should at least complement the subsidies.
+The government's challenge is to ensure a stable economy in the short term, while transitioning to a zero-carbon industrial sector - in a just manner - in the long term.
+A robust regulatory framework that supports a long-term vision of transitioning and decarbonising the sector may alleviate bureaucratic challenges, and targeted efforts to address the shortage of skilled workers should be considered to complement subsidies.

 Transport